KUMIHIMO

 History of Kumihimo

-Because kumi-himo had been an everyday item for Japanese people, research on its history did not progress until recently.
-However, due to the efforts of enthusiastic researchers, the ancient technique of kumi-himo has been brought to the forefront of attention and is now better understood in the present day.
+Because kumi-himo was an everyday item for Japanese people, research into its history did not advance until recently.
+Enthusiastic researchers have brought the ancient technique of kumi-himo to the forefront.
+It is better understood today.

-One of the techniques associated with kumi-himo is finger weaving, known as kuteuchi.
+One of the techniques linked to kumi-himo is finger weaving, known as kuteuchi.
 This technique was widely used for creating various types of cords, especially during the Edo period (1603-1867).
-Many cords for armors were intricately made using this braided cord technique, showcasing the craftsmanship and attention to detail that defined the era.
+Many armor cords were intricately made using this braided cord technique.
+This showcases the craftsmanship and attention to detail that defined the era.

-Kuteuchi, with its intricate patterns and complicated weaving process, played a significant role not just in the practical aspect of creating cords but also in the cultural and artistic expressions of the time.
+Kuteuchi had intricate patterns and a complicated weaving process.
+It played a significant role in practically creating cords.
+It was also important in the cultural and artistic expressions of the time.
 These cords were often used for decorative purposes, symbolizing status, and were coveted for their exquisite designs.

 In the Edo period (1603-1867), with the concentration of samurai in Edo, the demand for braided cords exploded, and the slow production methods of the past could no longer cope.
 Therefore, artisans invented a device to produce Kumi-himo more efficiently.
 The “Takadai,” “Marudai,” and “Ayatake-dai,” which we can still see today, are uniquely Japanese braiding machines.

 These braiding machines revolutionized the production of Kumi-himo, a traditional Japanese braiding technique that has been cherished for centuries.
-With the invention of these devices, samurai and other noblemen could obtain finely crafted cords much faster, ensuring a steady supply for their lavish garments and accessories.
+With the invention of these devices, samurai and other noblemen could obtain finely crafted cords much faster.
+This ensured a steady supply for their lavish garments and accessories.

 The Takadai, Marudai, and Ayatake-dai are all examples of intricate braiding machines meticulously crafted by skilled artisans.
 The Takadai, meaning “high stand,” is a tall, vertical wooden frame with multiple adjustable poles and weighted bobbins.
 This machine allows for the creation of complex patterns and designs by controlling the tension and positioning of the cords.

-On the other hand, the Marudai, meaning “round stand,” consists of a round wooden top with holes where the bobbins are inserted.
+On the other hand, the Marudai, meaning “round stand,” consists of a round wooden top with holes for the bobbins.
 Beneath the top is a weighted base, providing stability as the braiding process unfolds.
 This machine is particularly suitable for creating thicker cords and more straightforward designs.

 Lastly, the Ayatake-dai is a portable version of the braiding machine, designed for ease of use and convenience.
 It features a compact and collapsible frame, allowing artisans to take their craft wherever they go.

-These braiding machines are a testament to the ingenious craftsmanship and ingenuity of Japanese artisans during the Edo period.
-Despite being developed centuries ago, they continue to be used today, preserving the traditions and techniques of Kumi-himo.
-The intricate patterns and designs produced using these machines are a reflection of the rich cultural heritage of Japan and serve as a reminder of the artistic skill and dedication of its people.
+These braiding machines are a testament to the ingenuity of Japanese artisans during the Edo period.
+Despite being developed centuries ago, they are still used today, preserving the traditions and techniques of Kumi-himo.
+The intricate patterns and designs produced using these machines show the rich cultural heritage of Japan.
+They serve as a reminder of the artistic skill and dedication of its people.

-So, the Takadai, Marudai, and Ayatake-dai remain not only as functional braiding machines but also as cherished symbols of Japanese culture and craftsmanship.
-They serve as a link between the past and the present, allowing us to appreciate the beauty and complexity of Kumi-himo, a timeless art form that continues to captivate hearts around the world.
+The Takadai, Marudai, and Ayatake-dai remain as functional braiding machines.
+They are also cherished symbols of Japanese culture and craftsmanship.
+They serve as a link between the past and the present.
+This connection allows us to appreciate the beauty and complexity of Kumi-himo, a timeless art form.
+It continues to captivate hearts around the world.

 Today, the art of Japanese braided cords embodies a captivating blend of tradition and innovation.
-There are two splendid ways in which these cords are crafted: the revered “hand-kumihimo” technique, where each cord is meticulously braided by skilled artisans using age-old tools, and the remarkable “machine-kumihimo” method, where a majestic contraption known as the “braiding machine” weaves its magic.
+These cords are crafted in two splendid ways.
+The first is the revered “hand-kumihimo” technique.
+In this method, skilled artisans meticulously braid each cord using age-old tools.
+The second is the remarkable “machine-kumihimo” method.
+Here, a majestic contraption known as the “braiding machine” weaves its magic.

 Hand-kumihimo stands as an embodiment of the esteemed craftsmanship both within the borders of Japan and across the globe.
-However, due to the considerable amount of time and resources required, it is the machine-braided cords that predominantly grace our collections.
-Yet, let it be known that even with the aid of these contrivances, every step of the process, from selecting and preparing the finest yarns to skillfully setting the threads onto bobbins, still calls for the artistry and expertise of our master craftsmen, honoring the rich heritage of traditional hand braiding.
+The machine-braided cords predominantly grace our collections.
+This is due to the considerable amount of time and resources required.
+Even with the aid of these contrivances, each step requires the artistry and expertise of our master craftsmen.
+Their skill ensures the process is performed with traditional excellence.
+This expertise ranges from selecting and preparing the finest yarns to skillfully setting the threads onto bobbins.
+These efforts honor the rich heritage of traditional hand braiding.

-We are always on the lookout for innovative and creative techniques to enhance the art of kumi-himo while respectfully upholding its rich cultural heritage.
+We are always on the lookout for innovative and creative techniques.
+Our goal is to enhance the art of kumi-himo.
+We do this while respectfully upholding its rich cultural heritage.
 Our unwavering commitment lies in exploring more rational and aesthetically pleasing approaches to this traditional craft.
-By integrating modern elements with the essence of the past, we strive to find a harmonious balance that not only preserves the authenticity of kumi-himo but also captivates contemporary enthusiasts.
+By integrating modern elements with the essence of the past, we strive to find a harmonious balance.
+This balance not only preserves the authenticity of kumi-himo.
+It also captivates contemporary enthusiasts.

 In conclusion, our dedication to kumi-himo goes beyond mere craftsmanship.
-With a deep respect for tradition and an unwavering commitment to innovation, we continuously seek rational and beautiful ways to enhance this ancient art form while staying true to its cultural roots.
+We have a deep respect for tradition.
+Our commitment to innovation is unwavering.
+We continuously seek rational and beautiful ways to enhance this ancient art form.
+We do so while staying true to its cultural roots.
 Together, we can inspire generations to come and ensure the enduring legacy of kumi-himo in the modern world.

 Edouchi-himo (8-strand round cord)